Virginia Tech® home

 • Upon conclusion of an election, the candidate that receives a majority of the votes shall be declared the winner and candidate-elect for that position.

-• All USS candidates are subject to and shall abide by the official USS election rules and regulations hereby known as the election code which is a separate document from the constitution and bylaws.
+• All USS candidates are subject to and shall abide by the official USS election rules and regulations hereby known as the Election Rulebook which is a separate document from the USS Constitution and Bylaws.

-• All terms are one-year, defined by the period of time between inaugurations.
-Some members of the CUSA maybe renewed annually by the Senior Advisor on the Advising Team.
+• All terms are one-year, defined by the period of time between academic years.

-• Should the president vacate the office for any reason, the line of succession is as follows: Vice President for Issues and Policy, Vice President for Shared Governance, Vice President for Equity and Inclusion, Vice President for Administration, Vice President for Finance, Vice President and Representative to the Board of Visitors.
+• Should the president vacate the office for any reason, the line of succession is as follows: Vice President for Issues and Policy, Vice President for Shared Governance, Vice President for Inclusive and Strategic Affairs, Vice President for Administration, Vice President for Finance, Vice President and Representative to the Board of Visitors.

-• Should a Vice President vacate their office for any reason, a special election will be held.
+• Should a Vice President vacate their office for any reason, the process for filling a Vice-Presidential position is outlined in Article VI Section I in the USS Bylaws.

 • Cabinet members are eligible to receive a stipend, subject to annual determination by and provision from Virginia Tech Student Affairs.